vAnDiTa-MiShRa/vAnDiTa-MiShRa/README.md

 - 🔭 I’m currently working on ...web
 - 🌱 I’m currently learning ...css
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...J
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...D
 - 💬 Ask me about ...codes!!!!!
 - 📫 How to reach me: ...twitter
 - 😄 Pronouns: ...She/her